Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 That story has defined Eris for two and a half thousand years of retelling.
 She is the troublemaker at the party, the chaos agent, the petty goddess who lobs a piece of fruit and vanishes from the narrative.
 Modern mythology guides give her a paragraph, maybe two, and move on to someone more important.

-But the ancient poets knew something the retellings have forgotten.
 Hesiod argued that there were two goddesses named Eris, not one, and that one of them was essential to human civilisation.
-Homer described her growing on the battlefield until her head scraped the clouds, feeding on conflict until she towered over every warrior below.
+Homer described her growing on the battlefield until her head scraped the clouds.
 Her children, catalogued in the Theogony, form a structured map of how discord cascades through human society, from toil and famine through to broken oaths.
+And Virgil gave her a Roman name and a home in the underworld.

 Eris was not a footnote in Greek mythology.
-She was a thesis about what happens when human beings cannot stop fighting, and the Greeks spent centuries developing the argument.
+She was a thesis about what happens when human beings cannot stop fighting, and the classical world spent centuries developing the argument.

 The Apple of Discord and the Wedding That Started a War